-Hospitals, already under strain from coronavirus cases, discourage ER visits for covid tests
+Hospitals, already under strain from covid cases, discourage ER visits for coronavirus tests

 The holidays and spread of the highly contagious omicron variant have fueled a wave of coronavirus cases among the unvaccinated and, to a lesser but still significant extent, vaccinated and boosted people.

 That includes Alexandria Mayor Justin M. Wilson (D), who on Thursday was isolating in a hotel room in Madrid, where he was on vacation with his family.
-Wilson, 42, said he had minor symptoms and that his wife, sister and two children tested negative for the virus.

 “I felt fine all day, just [upset]," he said, noting that he had been diligently masking, even outside.

-The dramatic spike in cases in Maryland prompted public health officials on Dec.
-24 to urge state Health Secretary Dennis R. Schrader to reinstate the indoor mask mandate previously lifted by Gov. Larry Hogan.
+The spike in cases in Maryland prompted public health officials on Dec.
+24 to urge state Health Secretary Dennis R. Schrader to reinstate the indoor mask mandate previously lifted by Gov. Larry Hogan (R).
 House Speaker Adrienne A. Jones (D-Baltimore County) on Thursday also called for “decisive action" in a tweet.

 “The science we have on masking has been hard earned by human lives.
-Given the current numbers, it seems wise to consider taking urgent action," reads a letter signed by groups, including the Maryland State Medical Society, Maryland Hospital Association.
+Given the current numbers, it seems wise to consider taking urgent action," reads a letter signed by groups including the Maryland State Medical Society and Maryland Hospital Association.

-With pricey at-home antigen tests in short supply, Maryland and a Virginia hospital announced new testing sites.
+Hogan spokesman Michael Ricci said state officials planned for the surge in hospitalizations and are responding to every request for resources, including more testing availability.

+Schrader blamed the spike in infections in part on people growing lax with precautions such as mask-wearing and social distancing, but said a reinstatement of the mask mandate is not on the table.
+Instead, state officials aim to build a culture where people voluntarily do the right thing, he said.

-Hogan (R) on Thursday said the state health department would open testing sites on Friday at University of Maryland Upper Chesapeake Health (500 Upper Chesapeake Drive in Bel Air) and at Anne Arundel Medical Center (South Pavilion, 2001 Medical Parkway in Annapolis).
+For example, the state health department will open testing sites on Friday at University of Maryland Upper Chesapeake Health (500 Upper Chesapeake Drive in Bel Air) and at Anne Arundel Medical Center (South Pavilion, 2001 Medical Parkway in Annapolis).

-Each site will be open seven days a week from 9 a.m. to 3 p.m., including New Year’s Day, until further notice.
+Each site will be open seven days a week from 9 a.m. to 3 p.m., including New Year’s Day.
 Only walk-ups will be accepted; scheduled appointments will not be available.
-The sites will offer PCR lab tests and results generally take 24 to 48 hours.
+The sites will offer PCR lab tests, and results generally take 24 to 48 hours.

-In response to the high volume of emergency department and urgent care visits, Inova on Thursday opened a coronavirus testing site for symptomatic people by appointment.
+In response to the high volume of emergency department and urgent care visits, Inova on Thursday opened a coronavirus testing site for symptomatic people, by appointment only.
 The site, at 2990 Telestar Court in Falls Church will be open 8 a.m. to 5 p.m.
 Monday to Friday, and weekend hours may be added depending on demand.
 To schedule an appointment, call 571-472-6843.
-Asymptomatic patients, including those who were exposed to the virus, will not be tested.

-Teo Armus, Ovetta Wiggins and Rebecca Tan contributed to this report.
+Teo Armus, Meryl Kornfield, Julie Zauzmer Weil and Ovetta Wiggins contributed to this report.